 IELTS and TOEFL certificates are the most expensive, universally accepted general English exams.

-If you are in saving mode, check with your Admission Office which other language certificates your university can accept.
+If you are in saving mode, check with your Admission Office which other language certificates your college or university can accept.
 In some cases, national English exams, high school leaving exams or TrackTest English exams are also accepted as a more affordable and practical alternative.

 However, most schools require the full-scale test covering all four skills– reading and listening comprehension as well as speaking (oral) and writing production.